awnumar/gravity/README.md

 `$ go get github.com/libeclipse/tranquil`

 This will fetch, compile, and install Tranquil automatically.
-If you have `$GOPATH` in your PATH, you should be able to run Pocket with a simple:
+If you have `$GOPATH` in your PATH, you should be able to run it with a simple:

 `$ tranquil`